 Explanation and demonstration of all parameters that are required or optional

-to specify the model structure in lm_imp
+to specify the model structure in lm_imp, glm_imp

-and lme_imp
+and lme_imp.

-Among others, the functions parameters
+Among others, the functions parameters, list_models,

-and set_refcat
+get_models and set_refcat are used.

 Parameter Selection: